GalHillel/OperatingSystems-Course/Assignment-4/README.md

 ## Conclusion

 The chat server with the Reactor pattern provides a scalable and efficient solution for handling multiple client connections.
 Clients can send messages without limits, and the server receives and displays the messages.
-Feel free to explore and modify the code to suit your needs.

 If you have any questions or issues, please don't hesitate to reach out.